 Holland & Sons

 In 1843 William Holland took over the firm of Taprell & Holland and changed the name to Holland and Sons, who in that year were recorded as cabinet makers and upholsterers at 19 Marylebone Street and 38 Broad Street (manufactory).
-The name was amended in 1846 to William Holland & Sons and the firm became one of the most successful furniture makers of the late 19th/early 20th centuries.
+The name was amended in 1845 to William Holland & Sons (recorded in the Post Office Directory of that year as cabinet makers & upholsterers) and the firm became one of the most successful furniture makers of the late 19th/early 20th centuries.

 1850 records showed the firm listed at 19 Marylebone Street and Ranelagh Works, Lower Belgrave Street by which time William had retired, being replaced by his son, James.
 William Holland junior, another son, was also partner in the firm until a year before his death in 1879.
 In 1852 the address of 23 Mount Street was added, a premises already occupied by Thos.
 Dowbiggin & Sons, whose name continued periodically at this address as late as 1895, probably for goodwill purposes.
 After 1852 the Marylebone Street address was dropped.
 In 1854 the company had 350 employees with stock valued for insurance at £18,224.
 In 1856 the firm was reported to have all the latest improvements in furniture production; including mortising machines and vertical and circular sawing machines powered by a steam engine installed in 1855 at the cost of £1,251.
 Holland & Sons spent £1,250 in 1857 on machinery for vertical and circular sawing, fret cutting and mortising at their Ranelagh Works, Pimlico.
 A fire occurred in 1861 at the Ranelagh Works, where pieces for the 1862 London International Exhibition were being constructed.
 The insurance report recorded details of the various areas of the site: 2 Carvers’ Shops, the Cabinet Shop, the Polishing Shop, specialised storage areas (value £4906 4s 6d), a back Chair Shop valued at £196 and Damage to wood in the Yard at £200.
 In 1870 Holland's were paying upholsterers 7s per day, cabinet makers 6s 6d and joiners 5s 6d and in 1874 the firm was recorded as Holland & Sons, cabinet makers, upholsterers & decorators, house & estate agents at 23 Mount Street, 4 Ebury Street & 44 Gillingham Street.
 The name stamp used by Holland & Sons at this time is illustrated in Symonds & Whineray(1962), fig. 144.
 The firm was recorded in the Furniture Gazette Classified List of the Furniture, Upholstery and Allied Trades, 1886 as ‘Art Furniture Manufacturers and Merchants’ at 23 Mount Street.
 In 1890 the Ormond Yard, Pimlico workshops of the firm were bought by Morris & Co. but Hollands continued and was recorded in 1904 as furniture makers, cabinet makers, upholsterers, decorators, sanitary engineers, furniture depository, auctioneers, surveyors, house & estate agents at 9 Mount Street & Ranelagh Works, Chapter Street.